 Results are expressed as the mean change from baseline (95% credible interval) for monthly migraine days and days using acute medications for each intervention vs. placebo.
 For 50% responders, results are expressed as odds ratios (95% credible intervals) for each intervention vs. placebo.
-The estimated placebo responses were reductions of 2.7 migraine days and 1.7 days using acute medications; a 50% response was estimated to occur in 37% of patients receiving placebo.
+The average placebo responses across the CGRP inhibitor trials were reductions of 2.8 migraine days and 1.8 days using acute medications; a 50% response was estimated to occur in 37% of patients receiving placebo.
 Results in bold indicate statistically significant results.